Official: Suspect in Canada stab rampage died after arrest

 Associated Press

-ROSTHERN, Saskatchewan (AP) — The final suspect in a stabbing rampage that killed 10 people in and around a Canadian Indigenous reserve died after his car was run off the road by police Wednesday following a three-day manhunt, officials said.
+ROSTHERN, Saskatchewan (AP) — The final suspect in a stabbing rampage that killed 10 people in and around a Canadian Indigenous reserve died after being arrested by police Wednesday following a three-day manhunt, authorities said.
+One official said he died of self-inflicted injuries.

 Myles Sanderson, 32, was caught on a highway near the town of Rosthern in the province of Saskatchewan as officers responded to a report of a stolen vehicle being driven by a man armed with a knife, the Royal Canadian Mounted Police said.

-She said Sanderson went into medical distress after the was arrested.
-She said emergency medical personnel took him to a hospital, where he was pronounced dead.
+She said Sanderson went into medical distress after he was arrested.
+She said CPR was attempted on him before an ambulance arrived.
+She said emergency medical personnel then took him to a hospital, where he was pronounced dead.

+“All life saving measures that we are capable of were taken at that time,” she said.

 Blackmore gave no details on the cause of death.
 “I can’t speak to the specific manner of death,” she said.